 Australian businesses also need to manage the wide-ranging expectations of a multi-generational workforce.

-Gen Y and Gen Z are want to maintain a healthy work/life balance, Gen X will continue seeking part-time employment to cater for family needs and Baby Boomers will look for varying work hours and phased retirement options to preserve work satisfaction and social interaction.
+Gen Y and Z want to maintain a healthy work/life balance.
+Gen X will continue seeking part-time employment to cater to family needs, and Baby Boomers will look for irregular work hours and phased retirement options to preserve work satisfaction and social interaction.

-Accommodating different types of workers is the key to successful flexible working
+accommodating different types of workers is the key to successful flexible working

-Suppose Australian companies want to remain competitive, retain their top talent, improve job satisfaction amongst their employees and thrive in both strong and uncertain economic times, the implementation of flexible working arrangements needs to become a real priority this year and in the future.
+Suppose Australian companies want to remain competitive, retain their top talent, improve job satisfaction amongst their employees, and thrive in solid and uncertain economic times.
+In that case, flexible working arrangements need to become an absolute priority this year and future.